Kianenigma/Semaphore-Simulator/README.md

  ## Process
 an abstract Process Class .
-takes an ID as identifier and a Schedule Object schedule Object is an array of Task Objects each Task Object is declared by
+takes an ID as identifier and a Schedule Object. schedule Object is an array of Task Objects. each Task Object is declared by
 + Type {String} = could be "n" ( normal - non critical ) or "c" ( critical )
 + *Duration* {Int} = task execution time in milliseconds